1Password/onepassword-sdk-python/README.md

 The 1Password Python SDK offers programmatic access to your secrets in 1Password with Python.
 During the beta, you can create, retrieve, update, and delete items and resolve secret references.

-## 🔑 Authentication

 1Password SDKs support authentication with [1Password Service Accounts](https://developer.1password.com/docs/service-accounts/get-started/).
-You can create service accounts if you're an owner or administrator on your team.
-Otherwise, ask your administrator for a service account token.

-Before you get started, [create a service account](https://developer.1password.com/docs/service-accounts/get-started/#create-a-service-account) and give it the appropriate permissions in the vaults where the items you want to use with the SDK are saved.

 ## ❗ Limitations